tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 alias:

-> A YANG leaf that holds an alternate name to the TE tunnel.
+> A YANG leaf that holds a user-friendly alternate name to the TE tunnel, which is typically, but not necessarily, unique.
 Unlike the TE tunnel name, the alias can be modified at any time during the lifetime of the TE tunnel.

 identifier: